 So why would a government get into virtual currencies?

-Lots of reasons.
-Here are just a few according to the IMF: The cost of managing and transferring cash is high and this technology can reduce expenses; financial inclusion means those who are unbanked can get access to money on their phone; private companies need competition so they meet transparency standards and limit illicit activity; monetary policy can flow more quickly and seamlessly through CBDCs.
+Lots of reasons, depending on the economic situation within a country.
+Here are just a few according to the IMF: The cost of managing and transferring cash is high and this technology can reduce expenses; financial inclusion means those who are unbanked can get easier and safer access to money on their phone; private companies need competition so they meet transparency standards and limit illicit activity; monetary policy can flow more quickly and seamlessly through CBDCs.

 So what’s the downside?

-There are several, and each one needs careful consideration before a country launches a CBDC: Citizens could pull too much money out of banks at once and buy CBDCs, triggering a run on banks and higher interest rates on consumers; centralizing through the government a system designed to be private may produce a backlash among users; our regulatory processes are not updated to deal with the new forms of money.
+There are several, and each one needs careful consideration before a country launches a CBDC: Citizens could pull too much money out of banks at once and purchase CBDCs, triggering a run on banks; centralizing through the government a system designed to be private may produce a backlash among users and create cybersecurity risks; our regulatory processes are not updated to deal with the new forms of money.

 What are the national security implications of a CBDC?

 This is a topic we will continue to work on at the Atlantic Council.
-Right now, the United States is able to monitor and regulate payment flows in dollars all over the world.
-But new payment systems could limit the ability of policymakers to track cross-border flows.
+Right now, the United States is able to monitor and regulate most digital payment flows in dollars all over the world.
+But new payment systems, if built around the dollar, could limit the ability of policymakers to track cross-border flows.
 This presents major challenges to the use of sanctions and economic policy tools, especially since countries may try to switch payment systems and avoid detection.